-Candle magick has become a popular method of spellcasting to modern witches as well as the average individual in need of a little help.
+Candle magick is a popular method of spellcasting to modern Witches as well as even the non-magickally-inclined in need of a little help.
 Candle spells are simple, quick, and effective for creating changes all by lighting a wick, reciting a chant or saying a prayer, and maintaining faith that the energy from the burning of candle will create the requested changes.

 How the Candles are Made

 The candle made just for the ability to burn a small flame with wax will not have much in the way of energy of their own.
-If you intend to use them in magick, you will need to charge them with your own energy for them to have any magickal effect.
+If you intend to use plain, regular candles in spells, you'll need to charge the candles with your own energy for them to have any magickal effect.

-If the candle is of high quality and includes the actual herbs or essential oils--some candles of this type today also include crystals--the candle will have the energy of them within it.
-This makes charging them considerably easier as you merely need add a little of your own energy and focus the energy already contained within toward your goal.
+If the candle is of high quality and includes the actual herbs or essential oils--some candles of this type today also include crystals--the candle will have the energy of those plants or stones within it.
+This makes charging the candles considerably easier as you merely need to add a little of your own energy and focus the energy already contained within the candles toward your goal.

-The candles that have already been charged are the best to work with.
-They often are manufactured with plants and oils already and have been charged with energy for a variety of purposes, such as money, love, protection, friendship, etc.
+The candles that are already magickally charged are the best to work with in candle magick.
+They're often manufactured specifically with plants, oils, stones, or symbols for a variety of purposes, such as money, love, protection, friendship, etc.

 Charging the Candles